-HMRC - OT05810 - PRT: Terminal Scope
+HMRC - OT05810 - PRT: Terminal Liftings - Scope

 These rules do not apply to light gases, LPGs or condensates (unless blended with heavier crude oils and loaded and sold as a single product with the oil).

 The rules do apply:

 To blended oil won and saved that is delivered on or after 01/07/06 (Reg 1).
 So therefore only chargeable periods ending on or after 31/12/06 are affected.